mbassiouny33/q2a-arabic-translation/README.md

-A git repo for the sake of consistency and collaboration instead of weird mediafire links we're using as if git was never invented.
-Feel free to commit your corrections to this repo.
+A git repo for the sake of consistency and collaboration Feel free to commit your corrections to this repo.
+I am quite active on github in general, I should look at issues and approve PR in a reasonable delay.

 # usage (EN)

  download this repo by clicking on the green "code" button> download zip